OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 ### Polyline Intersection

-A new **Polyline** intersection can be created from the context menu in the 3D view.
+A new **Polyline** intersection can be created from the right-click menu in the 3D view.
 Then, by left-clicking on reservoir geometry, a polyline is created.
 The points are added to the point list in the **Property Editor**.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionPolyline.png)